The Most Beautiful Places in New York

 One of the best ways to spend the day in Alexandria Bay is of course out on the water.
 Whether you rent a boat, jet skis, or just visit the beach, this is a great place to relax and enjoy the outdoors.

 Alexandria Bay is also home to Boldt Castle, which is a major landmark and tourist attraction in New York’s Thousand Island region.

 Unfortunately tragedy struck, and Louise suffered an early and unexpected death.
 The castle was never completed, but it remains an incredible sight and attraction in the area.

 Corning, NY is another great historical town to visit.

 There’s plenty to see and learn about here, with some artifacts dating back to 3,500 years ago.
 You can even sign up ahead of time to take part in a class where you get to learn how to make your own glass!

 The Rockwell Museum, which has been described as “one of the best-designed small museums in the Northeast”, is also located in Corning.
 This museum is a Smithsonian Affiliate museum of American art.

 Make sure you stop by one of the local farm markets too and sample some fresh food!

-7. Lily Dale
+8. Lily Dale

 It’s the true definition of a small town, with an estimated year-round population of 275 people.
 That doesn’t mean there isn’t plenty to discover here though.
 The town is estimated to host 30,000 visitors annually!

 What makes Lily Dale particularly unique is that it is well known as one of the most psychic towns in America.
 The town is home to 54 registered mediums and has been featured in popular tv shows like TNT’s Supernatural.